samuelomotayo/data-analyst-sam/README.md

 # [Project 3: Data Protection]

 **Project Overview/Description:** This project covers the data protection of the analytical platform designed for the City of Vancouver’s City Health Agency (CHA).
 Data protection is critical to the well-being of any organization, and in most cases, data is considered the lifeline of every organization.
-Unprotected data could create vulnerabilities for an organization whereby unauthorized actors could gain access and tamper with the integrity (information) or even destroy these data, resulting in business disruption.
 A cybersecurity report from IBM indicated that the estimated global average cost of a data breach is $4.8MM in 2024 (IBM, 2024).

 This exercise would consider the following to protect CHA’s data:
 <br>•	Confidentiality: Guarding access to these data by identifying who can access it, what they are permitted to do and how they can do that.
 <br>•	Integrity: Protecting against any alterations; ensuring that it is complete and authentic.
 Encryption and decryption would be used to protect the integrity of the data.
 <br>•	Availability: Ensuring accessibility of data when needed; guarding against any disruption.